Change Management: One of the Top Risks That Can Kill Your Business – Risky Business Part 2

 Few mid-market companies have professionals with change management experience as part of their team, a necessity for successfully navigating the legal, business, financial, integration, and personnel issues of major change.
 Even changes which may seem routine — changes in product direction, corporate strategy, company branding, for example — can prove a fiasco if management does not have the experience to fully understand the consequences.

-The Role of Interim Leadership in Mitigating Risk
+Change Management: The Role of Interim Leadership in Mitigating Risk